Your next house could be insulated by mushrooms

 “We found that mycelium, or mushroom-based networks and structures, are incredibly similar to the structures that you get in engineered plastic-insulation products,” says Ehab Sayed, founder and director of innovation at Biohm.
 In tests, they found that the material does a better job of insulating than alternatives like foam, with less thermal conductivity, and in a fire, it’s slower to burn.
 Tests also suggest that it’s as durable as standard insulation.
 But unlike standard insulation, it can be safely composted at the end of its life, or easily reused to make more insulation.

-The company grows mycelium by feeding waste, such as sawdust or agricultural byproducts, to the fungus, which helps make the final product carbon negative.
+The company grows mycelium by agricultural byproducts to the fungus, which helps make the final product carbon negative.
 Then it lets it grow to the size of a standard insulation panel.
 “What you’ll end up with is an insulation panel that’s been completely naturally formed,” Sayed says.
 Once it’s grown to the correct size, it’s cured into a rigid, strong material.

 By starting with mushrooms, the material avoids several challenges.
 Typical foam insulation begins with fossil fuels, which “obviously has an impact on resource depletion on the carbon and energy footprints of the product,” he says.
 The products are also usually made with a gas that is far more potent than CO2 in terms of climate change, although the industry is introducing newer alternatives because of regulation.
 Other products can start with natural materials, but then add formaldehyde and other toxic chemicals like flame retardants.
 On construction sites, the dust from cutting insulation can be unhealthy for workers; even inside a house, insulation can emit volatile organic compounds that reduce indoor air quality.
-The British Board of Agrément, an accreditation organization that rates construction materials and is evaluating the product, typically gives other insulation materials an F for health, but gave Biohm’s new product an A+, Sayed says.
-“It’s literally the healthiest construction material that the accrediting body’s ever seen,” he says.

 The company, which is one of the 2021 winners of the Index Award, a prize focused on social impact, is simultaneously developing other green construction materials, including plant-based concrete and a fiberboard alternative made from food waste.
 It also plans to later launch a new circular construction system that uses all of the materials in combination.
 Then there are plans for new factories in the U.K. and the Netherlands.

-Note: Corrections: We’ve updated this article to reflect that the company does not use sawdust as a feed for the mushrooms and eliminate references to the British Board of Agrément’s rating of the product; the board provides accreditation but does not give official ratings.